 - A. The more we understand and relate to Holy Spirit as person the better we will be able to welcome Him.
 When we welcome the Holy Spirit we are welcoming a person.
 Not a thing, or an it, or a bird.
 We are receiving a person willingly and with gladness. - 1.
 Webster 1828 Dictionary, welcome: 1.
 Received with gladness; admitted willingly to the house, entertainment and company; as a welcome guest.
 2. Grateful; pleasing; 3.
 Free to have or enjoy gratuitously. - 2.
 What is welcoming?
 Three concepts of welcoming: - a) To accept, receive.
-IE. as in receiving a gift - (1) Luke 9:11 (NKJV) But when the multitudes knew it, they followed Him; and He received them and spoke to them about the kingdom of God, and healed those who had need of healing. - (2) Luke 8:40 (NKJV) So it was, when Jesus returned, that the multitude welcomed Him, for they were all waiting for Him. - (3) Acts 21:17 (NKJV) And when we had come to Jerusalem, the brethren received us gladly. - 3.
-"To receive," in the sense "to welcome," "to extend hospitality," - a) Luke 10:38 (NKJV) Now it happened as they went that He entered a certain village; and a certain woman named Martha welcomed Him into her house.
-Mary then sits at his feet and receives Him even further by 'hanging' onto every word He speaks. - 4.
-"To receive, hear, or understand what someone is saying" le.
+IE. as in receiving a gift - (1) "When the crowds learned it, they followed him, and he welcomed them and spoke to them of the kingdom of God and cured those who had need of healing."
+(Luke 9:11, ESV) - (2) Luke 8:40 (NKJV) So it was, when Jesus returned, that the multitude welcomed Him, for they were all waiting for Him. - (3) "When we had come to Jerusalem, the brothers received us gladly."
+(Acts 21:17, ESV) - 3.
+"To receive," in the sense "to welcome," "to extend hospitality," 1 - a) "Now as they went on their way, Jesus entered a village.
+And a woman named Martha welcomed him into her house."
+(Luke 10:38, ESV) - b) Mary then sits at his feet and receives Him even further by 'hanging' onto every word He speaks. - 4.
+"To receive, hear, or understand what someone is saying"2 le.
 Implies a depth of relationship and trust. ie. When guest speakers have stayed in our home-in conversations often you are taught and you hear, receive and understand.
 You are glad they are there and you receive from them with joy.
 Mk 4:20, the parable of the sower, Jesus speaks of those who hear, accept, bear fruit.
 They are welcoming the Word.
-The Holy Spirit longs to be welcomed into our lives that He may speak of the Father and the Son.
+The Holy Spirit longs to be welcomed into our lives that He may speak of the Father and the Son. - B. Welcoming works both ways.
+God approaches us.
+We welcome Him.
+And He, then in return, welcomes us.
+We welcome Him in our hearts, He welcomes us into his kingdom.
+We welcome Him into our homes He graciously abides as our guest-Favor! - 1.
+We welcome God Luke 8:40...the crowd welcomed Him (Jesus) - 2.
+God welcomes us Luke 9:11...the crowds followed and He welcomed them. - C. How do we welcome the Holy Spirit?
+When we are dealing with the Holy Spirit, we must always realize that we are dealing with the personal presence of God. - 1.
+Because the Holy Spirit is a person we must welcome Him - a) He may come and knock on our door.
+We must welcome Him in because of who He is. - b) Or we may be the one taking the initiative and invite him into... - c) In either case we are accepting Him, receiving Him, and longing to enjoy and hear from him.

-&lt;sup>1 Kittel, G., Friedrich, G., & Bromiley, G. W. (1985).
+1 Kittel, G., Friedrich, G., & Bromiley, G. W. (1985).
 Theological Dictionary of the New Testament (146).
 Grand Rapids, MI: W.B.
 Eerdmans.

-&lt;sup>2 Kittel, G., Friedrich, G., & Bromiley, G. W. (1985).
+2 Kittel, G., Friedrich, G., & Bromiley, G. W. (1985).
 Theological Dictionary of the New Testament (146).
 Grand Rapids, MI: W.B.
 Eerdmans.